Japaneseopen new window

 "Cold Calling" - Investors Alert

-PDF"Cold Calling" - Non-Registered and/or Non-Authorized Entities, EXCEL"Cold Calling" - Non-Registered and/or Non-Authorized Entities (as of January 4, 2024)
+PDF"Cold Calling" - Non-Registered and/or Non-Authorized Entitiesexcel"Cold Calling" - Non-Registered and/or Non-Authorized Entities (as of June 20, 2025)

-PDFNon-Existing Governmental Bodies, EXCELNon-Existing Governmental Bodies (as of January 4, 2024)
+PDFNon-Existing Governmental BodiesexcelNon-Existing Governmental Bodies (as of June 20, 2025)

-*The entities, etc. which were listed more than 5 years ago were deleted from the above lists.
-Please visit the web archiving project website of National Diet Library to see the previous lists.
+• * The entities and agencies that have been listed for more than five years are deleted from the above lists.
+Please visit the web archiving project website of National Diet Libraryopen new window to see the previous lists.

 Investors Alert by the IOSCO